 Our San Juan Islands Getaway trips aboard the Motor Vessel David B are 3-day and 2-night trips.
 They are designed to let people explore the San Juan Islands in a relaxed and comfortable atmosphere.
 These trips start in Bellingham, Washington on a Friday morning and return back to Bellingham on a Sunday evening.

 Each Weekend Getaway is fully crewed with private accommodations and is limited to just eight guests.
 The following sample itinerary is subject to change depending upon the weather and the location of the local orca whales.

 A stop by Jones Island is always a treat.
 In this video, we share the trail with a friendly young deer.

 Day 1- Bellingham to Sucia Island:

-Board the David B in Bellingham, Washington.
+Board the David B in Bellingham on Friday morning.
 Passengers are given time to stow their belongings before gathering with the crew for an orientation of the boat and safety meeting.
-Approximately 4:00 pm the boat will leave the harbor and cruise through Bellingham Bay and Rosario Strait to Sucia Island State Park.
+Approximately 10am the boat will leave the harbor and cruise through Bellingham Bay and Rosario Strait to Sucia Island State Park.
 Once anchored at Sucia the crew can take people ashore for a walk along some of the trails that run the length of Sucia.
 Others might elect to stay aboard and enjoy some appetizers.